Portland spy ring: Lona and Morris Cohen (Helen and Peter Kroger; 1913–1992 and 1910–1995)

 Lona and Morris Cohen were American communists.
 Morris fought in the International Brigades during the Spanish Civil War; after he had been wounded in the legs, he was recruited into Soviet intelligence, possibly by the NKVD colonel Alexander Orlov.
 He returned to the US in November 1938.
-He met Lona (née Petka) and they married in July 1941; at the time she did not know Morris was a Soviet agent, but he told her soon after their marriage.
+He met Lona (née Petka) and they married in July 1941; at the time she did not know Morris was a Soviet agent, but he told her soon after their wedding.
 Lona worked as a courier, transporting classified documents from Theodore Hall and Saville Sax at the Manhattan Project to the Soviet consulate in New York.
 One of the documents she carried was a complete diagram of the US atomic bomb.
 Information on the American weapon was in Moscow twelve days before the American test.
-Based on the intelligence provided, the USSR were able to test their first nuclear device four years later.
+Based on the intelligence provided, the USSR was able to test their first nuclear device four years later.

-When the Venona decryption project began uncovering Russian spies acting in the US, the Cohens realised they were in danger of being uncovered and fled the country, first to Moscow and then Poland.
-In 1954 they moved to 45 Cranley Drive, Ruislip, just outside London, under the cover of two New Zealanders: Helen and Peter Kroger.
-Peter opened an antiquarian book business at 190 Strand, London.
+When the Venona decryption project began uncovering Russian spies acting in the US, the Cohens realised they were in danger of being uncovered and fled the country in June 1950, first to Moscow and then Poland.
+In 1954 they moved to Cranley Drive, Ruislip, just outside London, under the cover of two New Zealanders: Helen and Peter Kroger.
+Peter opened an antiquarian book business in the Strand, London.
 After settling into their new life, the Krogers made contact with Lonsdale.
-He assisted the couple when they dug out the rubble in the cellar to hide a radio transmitter to contact Moscow.
+He assisted the couple when they dug out the rubble in the cellar under the kitchen to hide a radio transmitter to contact Moscow.